javascript-parametros-funcion

 // Prints: 5 (ignores the extra values 4 and 5).

-This happens because JavaScript does not enforce that all parameters must be defined when calling a function.
+This happens because JavaScript does not require all parameters to be defined when calling a function.

 This is a peculiarity of JavaScript.
-Is this a flaw or a virtue?
+Is this a mistake or a virtue?
 I’ll let you decide (I vote a bit 50/50% 😅).

 Practical Examples

-Let’s look at some practical examples of how these types of parameters can be applied in real situations.
+Let’s see some practical examples of how these parameter types can be applied in real situations.